 Your First Visit.
-You must make an appointment with an ASH Plans chiropractor for an examination of your condition.
-You do not need a referral from your primary care doctor to see an ASH Plans chiropractor.
+You must make an appointment with a participating chiropractor for an examination of your condition.
+You do not need a referral from your primary care doctor to see a participating chiropractor.

 Bring your Member ID card.
 You will be asked to fill out an ASH Plans Eligibility Guarantee and Assignment of Benefits form.

 Services Must be Approved.
-All services must be approved by ASH Plans as medically/clinically necessary, except for:
+All services must be approved as medically/clinically necessary, except for:

-- An initial new patient exam by an ASH Plans chiropractor and the provision or commencement, during the initial new patient exam, of medically/clinically necessary services that are chiropractic services, to the extent services are consistent with professionally recognized, valid, evidence-based standards of practice; and - Emergency services.
+- ♦ An initial new patient exam by a participating chiropractor and the provision or commencement, during the initial new patient exam, of medically/clinically necessary services that are chiropractic services, to the extent services are consistent with professionally recognized, valid, evidence-based standards of practice; and - ♦ Emergency services.